 The ultimate diet would be one that controls hunger, is pleasing and satisfying, meets the body’s needs for energy and nutrients, and minimizes the risk of chronic disease.

-My recommendations are: 1) keep track of your calories and 2) follow the healthy eating guidelines at left.
+My recommendations are: 1) keep track of your calories and 2) follow the healthy eating guidelines above.

 Diets low in sugars, white flour and other refined carbohydrates are best, and a diet that borrows heavily from the Mediterranean and other traditional diets can offer a healthy nutritional foundation.
 Plenty of vegetables and whole grains and relatively little meat means a relatively low energy density.
 The abundance of vegetables and whole grains, as well as the relatively high percentage of fat (30 percent to 45 percent of calories, mainly from olive and other vegetable oils), makes for mild effects on blood sugar.
 Just as important, this type of diet is open to creative interpretation.
 You can incorporate cuisines from around the world, as well as your own creations, into an eating pattern with enough variety and pleasure to last a lifetime.
-(For more information on the Mediterranean diet, see “My Big, Healthy Greek Diet,” February/March 2004.)
+(For more information on the Mediterranean diet, see “Heart-Healthy Eating With Delicious Mediterranean Dishes,” February/March 2004.)

 Get moving.
 Other than not smoking, exercise is the single best thing you can do to get healthy or stay healthy, and keep chronic diseases at bay.
 Regular physical activity improves your chance of living longer and living healthier, helps prevent numerous diseases, including arthritis, heart disease and certain cancers, relieves symptoms of depression and controls weight.